Loading...

 So can you match the word to the definition?
 We have archaeologist, artefacts, and excavation site.

-So those are the words.
+So those are the words, and then we have these definitions.

-And then we have these definitions: an item made by humans in the past, someone who studies human history, and a place where digging to find items happens.
+An item made by humans in the past, someone who studies human history, and a place where digging to find items happens.

-Pause the video and have a chat to your partner, or, if you'd like to, you could write the words down with the definition next to them.
+Pause the video and have a chat to your partner, or if you'd like to, you could write the words down with the definition next to them.

 And when you are ready, restart the video to find out the answers.

 Let's have a look, shall we?
-So an archaeologist is someone who studies human history.
+So an archaeologist is someone who studies human history, an artefact is an item made by humans in the past, and an excavation site is a place where digging to find items happens.

-Well done if you matched those correctly.
+Well done if you match those correctly.

 Let's have a look at these Stone Age artefacts.